The-Noah/lsfp/README.md

 ### What is it?

-`ls` is meant to replace the standard `ls` command, with a focus for programmers.
+Replacement for the `ls` command with a bunch of helpful tools for developers

 ### What is it not?

-- A complete replacement for `ls` (maybe one day).
+- A complete replacement for `ls` (maybe one day)
-- Complete.
+- Complete (still WIP)

 ### What will it be?